lumenlearning/candela-vagrant/README.md

 ## Hypothes.is

 The hypothes.is functionality is included as part of Pressbooks Textbooks and needs to be enabled on a book by book basis.
+To enable annotation in your books:

+1. Navigate to "PB Textbook" admin section in the book where you want to enable Hypothes.is;
+1. Click the "Other" tab;
-You can do this after creating a book by navigating to "PB Textbook" in the book site, clicking the "Other" tab and then choosing "Yes.
-I would like to add annotation functionality to my book pages." and then the "Save Changes" button.
+1. Select "Yes.
+I would like to add annotation functionality to my book pages."
+1. Click the "Save Changes" button.

 ##Enable and configure LTI and candela LTI

 1. Navigate to "My Sites" -> "Network Admin" -> "Plugins"
 1. "Network Activate" LTI
 1. "Network Activate" Candela LTI